Actemiumsc365/sc-365-outline/articles/gettingstarted/generalinformation/democompanyskynet.md

 SkyNet sells as many products as possible from stock to end customers and stores.
 They are known for keeping a neat stock administration because they check their stock very regularly with counts and make corrections if necessary.
 Because new products are introduced very quickly in the world of drones, it is crucial for SkyNet that they are never left with outdated products that customers no longer want to buy.
 After all, drones are very expensive.
 SkyNet has its own fleet of trucks with which they can pick up products from suppliers and deliver them to customers.
 Possibly with a temporary storage in one of the warehouses.
 SkyNet also does warehousing and logistics for third parties (3PL-third party logistics), these are webshop and traders who do not have a warehouse and / or transport themselves.

-SkyNet wants to introduce a new system to support their supply chain execution Supply chain execution refers to the process of controlling the flow of goods within the supply chain – from procurement to the delivery of the last mile.
+SkyNet wants to introduce a new system to support their supply chain execution Supply chain execution refers to the process of controlling the flow of goods within the supply chain â€“ from procurement to the delivery of the last mile.
 Activities included in the execution of the supply chain are production, distribution, storage, fulfillment and transport.

 Skynet team
 SkyNet has assembled a team of employees responsible for implementing a new IT system for the entire supply chain execution of SkyNet.